 To ensure all of these assets are included, our attorney will carefully guide you in completing an inventory.
 While obvious items, such as homes, cars, and savings accounts, may be the first things on your list, there may be important and valuable items you could accidentally overlook.

 With so much to consider when going through a divorce, it is understandable to forget certain items when creating a marital property inventory or to overlook their value.
 Unfortunately, this could have a major impact on both your current and future financial security.
 Getting the maximum amount you are entitled to in your settlement plays an important role in divorce recovery.
 The following are common types of items that are often overlooked:

-- Country club memberships: While subject to equitable distribution in divorce proceedings, country club memberships cannot be divided.
-This means that if your spouse keeps the membership, he or she will need to pay you the value of your share.
+While subject to equitable distribution in divorce proceedings, country club memberships cannot be divided.
+This means that if your spouse keeps the membership, they will need to pay you the value of your share.

-- Collectibles: These can also increase considerably in value.
+These items can also increase considerably in value.
 Check current market values on sites such as eBay and consider what they might be worth in the future.

-- Recreational or hobby items: Your spouse may have spent considerable amounts of money investing in recreational items.
-Such as vehicles, hobby equipment, or craft supplies over your marriage.
+Your spouse may have spent considerable amounts of money investing in recreational items such as vehicles, hobby equipment, or craft supplies over the course of your marriage.
 You are entitled to a fair share of these items.

-- Business assets: If your spouse owns a business, you may be entitled to a portion of the profits.
-Along with the value of any inventory, or reimbursement for unpaid labor and intellectual property.
+If your spouse owns a business, you may be entitled to a portion of the profits, along with the value of any inventory, or reimbursement for unpaid labor and intellectual property.

 Get Professional Legal Guidance From Our Middlesex County Divorce Attorney

-The Law Office of Jordan B. Rickards, Esq. provides the trusted legal guidance you need when going through divorce proceedings.
-To discuss your options, call or contact our Milltown marital property division attorney and request a consultation today.
+The Law Office of Jordan B. Rickards provides the trusted legal guidance you need when going through divorce proceedings.
+To discuss your options, contact our Milltown marital property division attorney and request a consultation today.